awssat/laravel-visits/README.md

 - Get Top/Lowest visits per a model.
 - Get most visited countries, refs, OSes, and languages ...
 - Get visits per a period of time like a month of a year of an item or model.
+- Supports multiple data engines: Redis or database (any SQL engine that Eloquent supports).

 ## Install
 Via Composer